 23. Zebra Plant (Aphelandra squarrosa)

 As a common houseplant, the Zebra plant may need more attention than its peers, but the payoff is the bright contrast of white and green in its leaves and bold yellow flowers with brilliant red tips.
-Its vibrant beauty makes it a popular choice, and yogis with green thumbs will enjoy how well its leaves and large flowers compliment their studio’s space.
+Its vibrant beauty makes it a popular choice, and yogis with green thumbs will enjoy how well its leaves and large flowers complement their studio’s space.

 24. Spearmint (Mentha spicata)

 Mint plants like spearmint prefer partial shade, but when the sun hits their leaves, their aromatic qualities can fill the air, which can help a yoga studio’s space smell fresh.
 As a hardy and an edible herb, they are wonderful additions to indoor spaces because of their easy care requirements and the added benefit of being able to pinch a few leaves to add to drinks and infusions.